Minutes of the 8th CST Council Meeting held on 3-4 January 2017

 = = = = = = = =

-thin the territory of India but not specified in that Schedule.
-He pointed out that as the territorial water was not referred to in the First Schedule of the Constitution, it appeared to be a Union Territory.
+onstitution, it appeared to be a Union Territory.
 He said that it might not be advisable to define State in a law in a way different from the definition of State given in the Constitution.
 He cautioned that if the power to levy SGST within the territorial water was given to the States under law, there was a risk that the law might get struck down as unconstitutional.
 The Hon'ble Minister from Maharashtra stated that there were judgments of the Court that the power to levy V AT within the territorial water lay with the States.
 The CCT Gujarat stated that in view of the judgements mentioned in his presentation, the affidavit filed by the Union of India in the Supreme Court in the case of Great Eastern Shipping Co.
 Ltd. vs. the State of Karnataka needed re-examination.
-He further pointed out that the State of Gujarat recovered
+He further pointed out that the State of Gujarat recovered about Rs.
+1200 crore as VAT for transaction within the territorial water and they would lose considerable revenue if States were denied the power of taxat

 = = = = = = = =